 Sun-splashed tropical isles throughout the Bahamas and Caribbean will await guests on three Disney Cruise Line ships from Florida in summer 2023.

 For its first full summer of sailing, the Disney Wish will homeport in Port Canaveral near Orlando for a series of three- and four-night Bahamas cruises to Nassau and Disney’s private island oasis, Castaway Cay.
 The Disney Wish will feature exciting new additions including Disney’s first Frozen-themed theatrical dining experience and AquaMouse, a wild water adventure and first-ever Disney attraction at sea.

 Port Canaveral will also be the departure point for the Disney Fantasy for sailings ranging in length from five to ten nights.
 In addition to seven-night cruises to popular ports in the eastern and western Caribbean, Guests will also be able to experience a five-night Bahamian sailing with back-to-back calls at Castaway Cay, a 10-night southern Caribbean itinerary to the islands of Aruba and Bonaire and an eight-night cruise featuring two days on the beautiful pink sand beaches of Bermuda.

 The Disney Magic will make its summer home in Miami for an assortment of exciting destinations.
-The Disney Magic is now sailing four-night Bahamas cruises and five-night Western Caribbean voyages, followed by two seven-night sailings in July to the Eastern and Western Caribbean.
+Starting May 27, the Disney Magic will sail four-night Bahamas cruises and five-night Western Caribbean voyages, followed by two seven-night sailings in July to the Eastern and Western Caribbean.
 Select summer voyages aboard the Disney Magic will include double days – for double the fun – at Castaway Cay.